jkingsman/JSON-QAnon/README.md

 ## Schema

 Actual JSON schemas give me a headache, so here it is in markdown form.
 If someone is really desperate for a JSON schema, I can probably scrape something together.
-This schema assumes all keys are on all objects unless it is stated as optional.
+This schema assumes all keys are mandatory unless labeled as optional.

 The JSON takes the form of an array of `post` objects.
 A post consists of: